blobb3/SpaceBugInvasion/README.md

 ﻿# Space Bug Invasion

- Well, it's basically a "Space Invaders" ripoff, but hey, it's a great Python exercise!
+ Well, it's basically a *Space Invaders* ripoff, but hey, it's a great Python exercise!

-# Overview
+## Overview

 Space Bug Invasion is an ongoing project aimed at recreating the classic "Space Invaders" game using Python and Pygame.
 This project serves as an excellent exercise for learning object-oriented programming (OOP) in Python.